Harry Everett Smith: Biography

 Harry Smith was born in Portland, Oregon, and spent his earliest years in Washington state in the area between Seattle and Bellingham.
 As a child he lived for a time with his family in Anacortes, Washington, a town on Fidalgo Island, where the Swinomish Indian reservation is located.
 He attended high school in nearby Bellingham.

 Smith's parents were Theosophists with Pantheistic tendencies (involving the belief in an immanent God who is identical with the Universe or nature), and both were fond of folk music.
 His mother, Mary Louise, originally from Sioux City, Iowa, came from a long line of school teachers and herself taught for a time on the Lummi Indian reservation near Bellingham.
 His father, Robert James Smith, a fisherman, worked as a watchman for the Pacific American Fishery, a salmon canning company.
-Smith's paternal great-grandfather John Corson Smith (d.
-1910) had been a Union colonel in the American Civil War, brevetted Brigadier General just as the war ended, and had served from 1885-89 as Lieutenant Governor of the state of Illinois.
-He had also been a prominent Freemason and had authored several books about the history of the order.
+Smith's paternal great-grandfather, John Corson Smith (d.
+1910), had been a Union colonel in the American Civil War, brevetted Brigadier General just as the war ended, and had served from 1885-89 as Lieutenant Governor of the state of Illinois.
+He had also been a prominent Freemason and authored several books about the history of the order.

 Smith's parents, who did not get along, lived in separate houses, meeting only at dinner time.
 Although poor, they gave their son an artistic education, including 10 years of drawing and painting lessons.
 For a time, it is said, they even ran an art school in their house.
 Smith was also a voracious reader and he recalled his father bringing him a copy of Carl Sandburg's folksong anthology, American Songbag.
 "We were considered some kind of 'low' family", Smith once said, "despite my mother's feeling that she was [an incarnation of] the Czarina of Russia".
 Friends recall that in high school Smith carried around a camera and in his high school yearbook said that he wanted to compose symphonic music.

 Physically, Smith was undersized and had a curvature of the spine which kept him from being drafted (a circumstance that later would disqualify him from benefitting from the G.I.
 Bill).
 During World War II, he took a job as a mechanic working nights on the construction of the tight, hard-to-reach interior of Boeing bomber planes, for which his short stature suited him.
 Smith used the money he made from his job to buy blues records.
 The money also enabled him to study anthropology at the University of Washington in Seattle for five semesters between 1942 and the fall of 1944.
 He focused on American Indian tribes concentrated in the Pacific Northwest, making numerous field trips to document the music and customs of the Lummi, whom he had gotten to know through his mother's work with them.